Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Rotational and trans-rotational symmetries: examples

 generates a rotational symmetry characterized by the Hamiltonian function $\mu$. \end{lemma}

 Indeed, when this invariance condition holds the equations \eqref{baloo} become

 and the statement of the lemma is promptly implied.

-\begin{example} In \cite{MR877637} it was observed that, quite generally, the $L$-potentials of toric hyperk\"ahler manifolds can be naturally derived from a holomorphic function (with possible singularities and branch cuts) through contour integration:
+\begin{example} In \cite{MR877637} it was observed that, quite generally, the $L$-potentials of manifolds of extended Gibbons-Hawking type can be naturally derived from a holomorphic function (with possible singularities and branch cuts) through contour integration:

 for some contour $\mathcal{C}$ invariant under antipodal conjugation so as to ensure a real result for the integral, and where

 are the tropical components of the $\mathcal{O}(2)$ sections mentioned at the beginning of \S\,\ref{real-vA}.
 Indeed, provided that the integral exists and the derivatives commute with the integral, one can easily see that the linear second-order hyperk\"ahler differential constraints \eqref{L-PDEs_1} are automatically satisfied in this case.